damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## getState(configId?: string)

 Returns the state value used for the authorize request.
-If you are running with multiple configs and pass the `configId` the passed config is taken.
-If you are running with multiple configs and do not pass the `configId` the first config is taken.
-If you are running with a single config this config is taken.
+If you are running with multiple configs and pass a `configId`, the passed config is taken.
+If you are running with multiple configs and do not pass a `configId`, the first config is taken.
+If you are running with a single config, then this config is taken.

 ```ts
 const state = this.oidcSecurityService.getState();